Acts 17:24-34

 Well, look, what else needed to be said?
 If they didn’t repent at the clear teaching of the Gospel, why spend any more time with them?
 Their response, open hostility, patronizing indifference, that was proof-positive that their hearts were committed to their self-rule, committed to their rebellious independence.
 Further dialogue with them was not necessary.
 He wasn’t being unkind.
 He was being wise.
 In the execution of his apostleship, he was a steward of his time and energy.
 Those people had everything they needed to repent and turn to Christ and Paul needed to just keep moving.

 Now, we’re not the Apostle Paul, right?
 We’re not called to apostleship to travel around the entire world and preach this kind of message.
 Sometimes our evangelism is going to take time.
 Sometimes it’s going to take weeks, months, even years.
 That’s the way with us whom God has planted in one place, at one time and not called us to go, but to stay and go into our community.
-I’m not saying that all evangelism has to be what we call “relational evangelism,” but relationships are good ideas.
+I’m not saying that all evangelism has to be what we call relational evangelism, but relationships are good ideas.
 Get to know people and then take them through and teach them.
 After you’ve been teaching them, well then show them the implications.
 After you’ve shown them the implications, exhort them to repentance.

 Sometimes that takes time.
 Sometimes it takes one conversation.
 You don’t need to limit it.
 But Paul, he needed to keep moving.
 And he knew, and we should know, that if we get all of that out, we’ve said what needs to be said.
-It’s the not skill with which we scatter seed, it’s the power of the seed.
+It’s not the skill with which we scatter seed, it’s the power of the seed.
 Paul quietly went out of their midst.
 He had nothing more to say.
 He simply trusted God to use the truth that he proclaimed to bring him to repentance.

 Was that a good thing to trust?
 Well, some did believe, right?
 If they believed, well then it was sufficient, wasn’t it?
 It was sufficient to save some.
 And this account, therefore, closes on a triumphant note.
 Verse 34, “Some men joined him and believed, among whom also were Dionysius the Areopagite,” so there’s one philosopher.
 “And a woman named Damaris and others with them.”
 Now this Dionysius and Damaris, they must have been pretty well-known figures.
 So sometimes, I know 1 Corinthians chapter 1 says, “Not many wise, not many mighty, not many noble,” but there are some.
-It doesn’t say, “none mighty, none noble, none wise.”
+It doesn’t say, none mighty, none noble, none wise.
 Here are some.

 When we preach the Gospel accurately, clearly, boldly, God’s elect will recognize the truth.
 Jesus said, “My sheep hear my voice and they come to me.”
 Religion, philosophy, culture, history, none of that can hinder God’s power to save his people from their sins.
 That’s what we’re doing in faithful evangelism.
-We herald and accurate Gospel, and God, who opens the hearts of those he’s chosen, they embrace it by faith.
+We herald an accurate Gospel, and God, who opens the hearts of those he’s chosen, they embrace it by faith.
 They repent of their sins.
 They embrace Jesus Christ.
 That’s what God has called us to do.
 So let’s go do it.
 Amen!

 Let’s pray.
 Heavenly Father, thank you so much for this time in your word and for encouraging us with this word about evangelism, about being faithful to what we’re called to do here on this earth.
 We ask, Father, that you would help us to be bold and courageous especially in a, in an environment of hostility and intimidation and marginalization.
 It’s even increasing these days.
 Christians are not at the center of the intellectual conversation, at least in this world.
 And yet, we are at the heart of it because you have given us your truth.
 We are finally able, with your revealed word, to think reasonably, to think logically, to think with understanding, to think with wisdom.
 Please help us to apply that wisdom to our evangelism, make us bold, faithful, and especially joyful and cheerful about the tasks that you’ve left us here to do.
 We give all praise and honor and glory to you, Father, because of Jesus Christ in whose name we pray.
 Amen.